-EPA has established an Action Level for lead in water of 15 parts per billion.
+EPA has established an Action Level for lead in water of 15 parts per billion (ppb).
 When lead testing is performed as required by EPA, 90 percent of the samples must contain less than 15 ppb.
 This is usually referred to as the 90th percentile results being less than 15 ppb.
 The Action Level was not designed to measure health risks from water represented by individual samples.
 Rather, it is a statistical trigger value that, if exceeded, may require more treatment, public education, and possibly lead service-line replacement where such lines exist.
 (Loudoun Water does not have any lead service lines in its system.)

 Loudoun Water has been testing for lead and copper in accordance with EPA's Lead and Copper Rule (LCR) since 1992.
-In 2014, the 90th percentile value for lead was non-detectable compared to the EPA action level of 15 ppb.
-The Virginia Department of Health requires Loudoun Water to monitor for lead and copper at 50 locations every three years, with the next monitoring event to occur in 2017.
+In 2017, the 90th percentile value for lead was 1.1 ppb compared to the EPA action level of 15 ppb.
+Currently the Virginia Department of Health requires Loudoun Water to monitor for lead and copper at 50 locations every three years.